GatorIncubator/gatorgrouper/README.md

 eval "$(pyenv virtualenv-init -)"
 ```

-Once Pyenv is installed, you can install Python 3.6.7 for your
+Once Pyenv is installed, you can install the latest version of Python
-Pyenv after restart your terminal window by typing `pyenv install 3.6.7`
+for your Pyenv after restart your terminal window by typing `pyenv install 3.6.7`
 and `pyenv global 3.6.7` to install.

 After you finish this process, you should be able